wizdes/LearningSignalR/README.md

   1

 3) clicking on a card brings it to the center <fixed>
-3.5) clicking on a card brings it to the center *for everyone*
+3.5) clicking on a card brings it to the center *for everyone* <Fixed>
-a) when clicking on a card, move it up
+a) when clicking on a card, move it up <fixed>
-b) server calls all client js to remove the card
+b) server calls all client js to remove the card <fixed>
-c) client removes the card and puts it in the middle
+c) client removes the card and puts it in the middle <fixed>
-4) logic needs to be added: only click on your own cards
+4) logic needs to be added: only click on your own cards <fixed>
 5) logic for the first phase (pick up/choose trump)
 6) logic needs to be added: only click on your own cards on your turn
 7) add logic for points, multiple rounds
 8) add animation